top of page

 Badger den near Montaño, Albuquerque (Note classic large mound of dirt excavated)

-Opening approx. 7-10 inches wide/high, usually angling into ground., often wider than tall, or at least equal height/width.
+Opening approx. 7-10 inches wide/high, often angling into ground., often wider than tall, or at least equal height/width.
 Horizontal claw marks often visible in side walls of burrow, unlike in canine digs.
-Dig can be straight down, usually when digging after gophers.
-Digs often but not always found on slopes or embankments.
+Can angle straight down, usually when digging after gophers.
+Often but not always found on slopes or embankments.

 Badgers dig dens to spend one or more nights, sometimes enlarging the holes of their prey, such as ground squirrels..
-These are identified by the large throw mound of over three feet square.
+Overnight dens are identified by a large throw mound of over three feet square.

 Smaller digs, many in an area, indicate foraging for voles, pocket gophers, ground squirrels, grubs or insects.